 Chlamydophila pneumoniae (C. pneumoniae) (swab), throat culture, pneumonia testing

 If your healthcare provider suspects you have C. pneumoniae, he or she may do a swab test of your nose or throat to test for it.
-C. pneumoniae is just one of many strains of bacterial pneumonia that a person can become infected with.
+C. pneumoniae is just one of many types of bacteria that can cause pneumonia.

 You may need this test because when you have a bacterial pneumonia such as C. pneumoniae, it can be potentially life-threatening if not treated.
 Symptoms may look like a common cold at first.
 You may have chest congestion, runny nose, and sore throat.
 But these symptoms can get worse over time.
 If the infection isn't treated, you may even end up in the hospital.
 The C. pneumoniae bacteria can't be found by looking through a microscope, so your healthcare provider needs a culture to find out exactly which bacteria you have.
-This means technicians try to grow the bacteria in your sample in the lab.
-Then your provider can give you the right treatment.
+This means lab technicians grow and identify the specific bacteria from your sample so your provider can prescribe the right treatment.

 Blood tests are sometimes used to identify C. pneumoniae.
 If your healthcare provider isn't sure of the cause of your infection, you may be tested for other bacteria, too.

 The best result of a culture is to find no trace of bacteria.
 If the culture grows bacteria, then technicians can figure out which types of bacteria are there.
 The best treatment can then be prescribed.

 Your healthcare provider rubs a cotton swab in the back of your throat or nose to collect a sample for culture.
 The swab is taken to the lab, where the culture is grown to find out what germ is causing your illness.

 This test poses no known risks.